microsoft/BotFramework-WebChat/samples/minimal-bundle/README.md

 …
 ```

-> For demonstration purpose, we are using development branch of Web Chat at "/master/webchat.js".
-> When you are using Web Chat for production, you should use the latest stable at "/latest/webchat.js".
-> Or locked down on a specific version "/4.1.0/webchat.js".
+> For demonstration purposes, we are using the development branch of Web Chat at "/master/webchat.js".
+When you are using Web Chat for production, you should use the latest stable release at "/latest/webchat.js", or lock down on a specific version with the following format: "/4.1.0/webchat.js".

 ## Completed code